Features » October 4, 2009

 A Film being developed about the nationwide natural gas/water situation

-Polly Howells, a member of the In These Times Publishing Consortium, has been a psychotherapist in Brooklyn for 38 years.
+Polly Howells is a member of the In These Times Publishing Consortium, the chair of the Bioneers Board of Directors and a member of the Transition Woodstock initiating group.
+She worked as a psychotherapist in Brooklyn for 38 years.
 She runs workshops for women and is a facilitator of The Pachamama Alliance's "Awakening the Dreamer, Changing the Dream" symposium.
 For more information, visit www.pachamama.org.